christophberger/start/README.md

 The above places do not get searched in this case.

-Or simply set &lt;APPLICATION&gt;&#95;CFGPATH to a path of your choice.
-If this path does not end in ".toml", _start_ assumes that the path is a directory and tries to find "&lt;application&gt;.toml" in this directory.
+Or simply set `<APPNAME>_CFGPATH` to a path of your choice.
+If this path does not end in ".toml", _start_ assumes that the path is a directory and tries to find `<appname>.toml` inside this directory.

 The configuration file is a [TOML](https://github.com/toml-lang/toml) file.
 By convention, all of the application's global variables are top-level "key=value" entries, outside any section.
 Besides this,  you can include your own sections as well.
 This is useful if you want to provide defaults for more complex data structures (arrays, tables, nested settings, etc).
 Access the parsed TOML document directly if you want to read values from TOML sections.